 In 2011 the Commission carried out a mid-term evaluation of the framework programme "Security and Safeguarding Liberties" and issued Commission Communication COM(2011)318 [78 KB] .

-Currently there are no open calls for this fund/programme.
+Currently there are no ongoing calls for this fund/programme.

 The recruitment, transportation, transfer, harbouring or reception of persons, including the exchange or transfer ...